 Can You Cook A Frozen Turkey (Whole or Breast)

 Yes, you absolutely can.
-However, it will be much more difficult (if not impossible) to stuff, get butter under the skin, and to spread butter on the outside.
-A frozen or partially-frozen bird will also take MUCH longer to fully cook so you will need to add to your cook time.
+However, it will be much more difficult (if not impossible) to stuff the turkey cavity, get butter under the skin, and to spread butter and season the outside.
+A frozen or partially-frozen bird will also take MUCH longer to fully cook so you will need to add to the total cook time.
 We highly recommend thawing your turkey as much as possible before cooking.

 How To Cook A Turkey